SydneyM123/tello-code-execution-config/init/Setup.md

 ## Running Jenkins

+- Open a terminal and go to the init directory located in this repository (tello-code-execution-config)
-- Build the Dockerfile for Jenkins (Located in the init/ directory):
+- Build the Dockerfile for Jenkins:

   ```
   docker build -t jenkins .